 Best Places to Study at UF

-Library West– The largest of all of the libraries, it has over 1400 seats, 18 group study rooms, which may be reserved online, some of which have tv screens to show powerpoints/videos and a whiteboard for group collaborations, a designated quiet floor (the fourth floor), and graduate study space and carrels.
+Library West– The largest of all of the libraries, it has over 1400 seats and 18 group study rooms, which may be reserved online; some of these study rooms have screens to show powerpoints/videos and a whiteboard for group collaborations.
+There is a designated quiet floor (the fourth floor), and graduate study space and carrels.
 It also has six ProctorU testing carrels and even a Starbucks.
-Check out the basement because it is usually quieter.
-For more information about Library West, click here to reserve a study room, click here.
+Be sure to check out the basement if you like things quieter.
+For more information about Library West and to reserve a study room, click here.

 Dorm study lounges – Most dorms are equipped with a dedicated study area.

 Some apartment complexes are now adding study lounges and computer labs.
 There are not too many that have this feature, but it’s well worth asking about when considering off-campus living.

 Pascal’s Coffeehouse – Located on NW 16th Street.
 A lot of students like studying there, if for no other reason than it is named after a 17th Century mathematician, scientist, philosopher, theologian, psychologist, and inventor.
 Well, that and the authentic coffee experience they serve up.